 The return air ducting systems fit into your interior walls throughout different rooms of your home, except the kitchen and bathroom.
 Now, let’s see how to install a return air duct in the wall.

-Decide Where to Install the Return Air Ducting
+Why You Need to Install Return Air Ducting

 Step one in installing your return air ducts in a wall is to decide where to fix the ducting.
 The ducting will indeed go through your home walls, but you have to determine where exactly to install it.